webdriverio/webdriverio/packages/wdio-browserstack-service/README.md

 List of available app values:

 #### path

-Use local available app file path as application under test for appium.
+Use locally available app file path as an application under test for Appium.

 ```js
 services: [